mauriciogeneroso/premier-league-table-generator/README.md

       * The strategy to order the table was to use the `sort` method from `List`.
 Inside this method is used `Arrays.sort()` that has a stable, adaptive, and iterative mergesort.

 ---
 About the small methods:

 * `getUniqueTeamNames`: This method uses a flatMap to join the team names from home and away and return the names unduplicated.
 * `getPlayed`: This is a simple method to return the number of matches that a team played.
 * `getWon`, `getDrawn` and `getLost`: These methods are similar and filter and return the amount of won, drawn and lost.
 * `getGoalsFor` and `getGoalsAgainst`: These methods are similar and get the goals for and goals against.

+---
+### Considerations

+* I kept the small methods inside the `LeagueTable` class to keep the structure that was sent.
+   * Could be created a utility class with these methods to become these methods public and create unit tests to ensure more code coverage in the tests.
+I created an alternative application with this change to express what I thought, this application can be accessible in the file alternative_app.zip.